-9 Wood (2018) Northumberland Local Plan Sustainability Appraisal: Regulation 18 Consultation Sustainability Appraisal Report.
+12 Wood (2018) Northumberland Local Plan Sustainability Appraisal: Regulation 18 Consultation Sustainability Appraisal Report and Wood (2019) Northumberland Local Plan Sustainability Appraisal: Regulation 19 Consultation Sustainability Appraisal Report.

-1.2.3 At paragraph 16, the National Planning Policy Framework (NPPF) (2018)10 sets out that local plans should be prepared with the objective of contributing to the achievement of sustainable development11 In this context, paragraph 32 of the NPPF reiterates the requirement for SA/SEA as it relates to local plan preparation:
+- The SEA Directive and transposing regulations seek to provide a high level of protection of the environment by integrating environmental considerations into the process of preparing certain plans and programmes.
+The aim of the SEA Directive is "to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable development, by ensuing that, in accordance with this Directive, an environmental assessment is carried out of certain plans and programmes which are likely to have significant effects on the environment." - At paragraph 16, the National Planning Policy Framework (NPPF) (2019)13 sets out that local plans should be prepared with the objective of contributing to the achievement of sustainable development14 In this context, paragraph 32 of the NPPF reiterates the requirement for SA/SEA as it relates to local plan preparation:

-"Local plans and spatial development strategies should be informed throughout their preparation by a sustainability appraisal that meets the relevant legal requirements.12 This should demonstrate how the plan has addressed relevant economic, social and environmental objectives (including opportunities for net gains).
+"Local plans and spatial development strategies should be informed throughout their preparation by a sustainability appraisal that meets the relevant legal requirements.
+This should demonstrate how the plan has addressed relevant economic, social and environmental objectives (including opportunities for net gains).
 Significant adverse impacts on these objectives should be avoided and, wherever possible, alternative options which reduce or eliminate such impacts should be pursued.
 Where significant adverse impacts are unavoidable, suitable mitigation measures should be proposed (or, where this is not possible, compensatory measures should be considered)."